0xUnd3adBeef/GRA-T/plugins/DOC.md

 * **Test with known safe environments before operational use.**
 * Ensure **CLI argument parsing** is present where needed.
 * Keep plugins **modular and minimal** for maintainability.
-* PLEASE REFRAIN from :
+* Please refrain from :

 -> Doing anything that you didn't explicitly say your script will do -> Trying to exfiltrate data from other peoples labs